kumahq/kuma/docs/madr/decisions/046-policy-on-namespace.md

 Mesh Operator should work with policies that apply globally, knowing specifics of the `frontend` app seems incorrect.
 We didn't find good use cases why this type of reference would make sense.

+Applying policy in kuma-system that references other policy from custom namespace will result in error.

 **3. MeshTimeout in "frontend-ns", MeshHTTPRoute in "kuma-system"**

 **As** a Backend Service Owner<br>